XueL6135/sep11-freedom-project/blog/entry06.md

 and as always, I feel like whatever you're [presenting](https://docs.google.com/presentation/d/1kNJ3U2zIFahoc7eQWihP7v_bDOIq0wE5Y6k-PR0tRYw/edit?slide=id.g357ea61c767_0_6#slide=id.g357ea61c767_0_6) will match your presentation speech and how it connects to you.

+# EDP
+Right now, our engineering design process is rightfully done and to summarize it we used a lot of things for it such as our time and effort, our tools the tools that were used outside, and I don't think any further implication should be added or deleted, unless discussed with my teammates.
+Who knows we might come back to the future and look beyond it and maybe we can use that for future inspirations.

 [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)